 Peter John was a Professor of Political Science and Public Policy, University College London from 2011 until 2017.
 Previously he held appointments at the University of Manchester, Birkbeck, University of Southampton, and University of Keele.
 He has a DPhil from the University of Oxford and his first main job was as a Research Fellow at the Policy Studies Institute.

-Peter John is known for his work on agenda-setting, local politics, behavioral interventions, and randomized controlled trials.
+Peter John is known for his work on agenda-setting, local politics, behavioural interventions, and randomized controlled trials.

 He is author of Analyzing Public Policy (2012), which reviews the main theories of public policy and the policy process.
 He has carried out empirical work on agenda-setting to find out why governments focus on particular policies, which is represented in the book, Policy Agendas in British Politics (Palgrave, 2013), co-authored with Anthony Bertelli, William Jennings, and Shaun Bevan.
 With Anthony Bertelli, he developed public policy investment as an approach to understanding decision-making, which was published as Public Policy Investment: Priority-Setting and Conditional Representation in British Statecraft (Oxford University Press, 2013).